rapid7/insightconnect-plugins/cybereason/help.md

 This action is used to find files on any machine in your environment with a Cybereason sensor installed.

+Note that if the machine you are trying to search on is offline, the file search can remain open for up to 3 days.

 ##### Input

 |Name|Type|Default|Required|Description|Enum|Example|